We are pleased to announce the following Consul updates.

-Granular server-side rate limits: You can now set limits per source IP address in Consul Enterprise.
+Granular server-side rate limits (Enterprise): You can now set limits per source IP address.
 The following steps describe the general process for setting global read and write rate limits:

 - Set arbitrary limits to begin understanding the upper boundary of RPC and gRPC loads in your network.
 Refer to Initialize rate limit settings for additional information.

 - Monitor the metrics and logs and readjust the initial configurations as necessary.
 Refer to Monitor rate limit data